kingdave4/My-Portfolio/content/Blog/Kubernetesblog.md

 - Deploying simple pods and services
 - Familiarizing myself with key Kubernetes objects like Pods, Deployments, and Services

-It was the ideal starting point—hands-on and not overwhelming.
+It was the ideal starting point hands-on and not overwhelming.

 ## Tips I Learned for Beginners